zhiming99/rpc-frmwrk/ridl/README.md

         -L：    To generate the README.md in the specified language.
 Currently we support "cn" for Chinese and "en" for English.

+        -s:     To generate the skelton code for `RPC-Over-Stream`, a new architecture with 99% of communication over stream channels.
+C++ Only.

 ```